 We are continuing with office environment rehabilitations and building system upgrades and replacements.
-We have completed the office design for floors 6 and 7 and expect to begin the design for the mechanical, electrical and plumbing components, with construction to begin in early 2016.
-In May 2015 we will start reviewing plans for renovations of Bureau of Vital Statistics and Health Department.
+We have completed the office design for floors 6 and 7, and construction began in early 2016 for the 6 Floor.
+In March 2016 we started the renovations of Bureau of Vital Statistics and Health Department, Floor 9 east.

-OCFM will ask for funding in fall 2015 and 2016 for a continuation in 2016 and 2017 of space renovations on floors 6 and 8 as well as HVAC upgrades, ADA upgrades, and security provisions in floors 6, and 8.
+In June 7, 2016 the County Legislature authorized \$801,000 which will fund the continuation of construction in 2016 and 2017 of space renovations on floors 7 and 8 as well as HVAC upgrades, ADA upgrades, and security provisions in floors 7, and 8.
+The funds allocated in 2017 will be used to continue and finish the above projects.
+We plan to seek legislative authorization for it in fall 2017.